Articles

 • A few verbatim quotes that help bring the profile to life

-Get a head start on building your partner personas by using our template, available here ⟶
+Get a head start on building your partner personas by using our template⟶

 While the main purpose of creating partner personas is for yourself and your own team, it can also be an extremely valuable tool for articulating your vision as you collaborate with other teams.
 It can serve as a concise overview that helps other team members get up to speed fast.

-1. Marketing team.
-Your content team can support you by creating new or sharing existing collateral.
-Product marketing can give advance notices to partners for big product launches.
+• Marketing: Your content team can support you by creating new or sharing existing collateral.
+Product marketing can give advance notices to partners for big product launches

-2. Sales team.
-Your sales team can share the sales enablement resources they use to train new salespeople, since this is not unlike resellers selling your product.
-You can either directly use their training materials, or you can use them as a template and tweak to fit your purposes.
+• Sales: Your sales team can share the sales enablement resources they use to train new salespeople, since this is not unlike resellers selling your product.
+You can either directly use their training materials or you can use them as a template and tweak to fit your purposes.

-4. Development team.
-Work with your development team to take your program further with technology integrations, like integrating your PRM with your CRM.
+• Product: Work with your development team to take your program further with technology integrations like integrating your PRM with your CRM.

 You may also want to adjust incentives for various personas over time.
 For example, you may notice that customer ambassadors are more motivated by social status and swag, whereas affiliates are more motivated by a payout.
-Or, as your company’s overall business strategy inevitably shifts over time, you may want to beef up rewards for actions your company deems more valuable.
+Or as your company’s overall business strategy inevitably shifts over time, you may want to beef up commissions for actions your company that are a higher priority.

 How do I use my partner personas to grow my program?

-Once you’ve created well-researched partner personas, and documented them into concise summaries, you now have a clear lens you can apply to every single touchpoint in the partner’s journey.
+Once you’ve created well-researched marketing personas and partner personas and documented them into concise summaries, you now have a clear lens you can apply to every single touchpoint in the partner’s journey.

 Knowing your audience also means your communication will be seen as helpful and not interruptive.
-Matthew Merrifield notes that in his experience as a CSM at PartnerStack, many vendors are hesitant to send 4-5 emails to new partners in their first week, fearing they’ll come on too strong.
+Many vendors are hesitant to send multiple emails to new partners in their first week, fearing they’ll come on too strong.
 But if each of these touchpoints is intentional messaging that speaks to something that a persona cares about, even a large volume of communication will be welcome.

 Put your partner personas to the test

 Ultimately, creating partner personas is all about refining your aim, so that every campaign and touchpoint is a bullseye.
+By understanding the goals, pain points and product usage of potential customers, businesses can develop targeted marketing strategies that align with their audience's needs.
 Without partner personas, you may be wasting time launching arrows in the wrong direction.
 Better aim means better performance, no matter how many new personas or new program types you layer on.

 Did you find this content helpful?